 Then it happened, the year of winter and the year of M. The year I started collecting receipts, the year I kept needing proof that all of it was real.
 That I had been places and seen certain days.

 And so I did what any girl on the verge of disappearing would do.
-I asked my would-be ghost, “What color am I?”
+I asked the boy that was my would-be ghost, “What color am I?”

 He looked at me for days, told me he didn’t know its name, told me it was a color that moved.
 Like a nebula.
 Later, on that very same desk where we played make-believe, he told me he finally found its name.
 He said I was the color opal.

-I stopped asking anybody the question since, because curiosity tends to die after somebody calls you iridescent.
+I stopped asking anybody the question ever since because curiosity tends to die after somebody calls you iridescent.

 Fast forward some eight or nine years, I am more haunted by blue than I am by opal.
 I have amethysts and an angel aura quartz that looks like it trapped a rainbow.
 I dress in beiges and blacks, and my paintings are always brighter than I need them to be.